A-ZC-Lau/playwright-demo/README.md

 run `npm run show-report` in order to see trace file (when successful)

+To view demo's trace file, download the trace.zip at `test-results/unit-search-mock-2-cards-and-check-data-unit/trace.zip`, then upload the zip file at `https://trace.playwright.dev/`

 # Docker

 Build docker image: `docker build -t playwright .`